leewberg/heislab/README.md

 * start the entire while loop w/ checking if we're stopping or not

 * extinguish light for order light when order is completed (as in, extinguish 2-UP when we've gone to the second floor)

+* open doors if the elevator is stopped in a floor. keep the doors open for another three seconds once the stop button is released